kayveedeeoh/cg_exercises/README.md

 # cg_exercises
 silly and cool exercises for understanding things better

-will generally include code examples in Houdini's VEX, and maya API to start with.
+will generally include code examples in Houdini's VEX & Python, and Maya's Python API to start with.

+Some rules:
+- follow pep8
+- code as elegantly as possible
+- please no camel casing for variables and function names. snake casing is preferred. eg: snake_casing_rules vs camelCasingSucks
+- if external libraries are required to run, make a requirements.txt containing the pip install command for each.